mpaulweeks/bookmarks-jekyll/_posts/2018-06-23-ping-pong-animation-hero-theme.md

 <video file="e10_peco_epiphany.mp4"></video>

 During this epiphany, we hear Smile's old humming tune slowly fade in.
-We see a flashback that explains its origins - Smile wrote it for Peco, as the Hero's theme!
+We see a flashback that explains its origins – Smile wrote it for Peco, as the Hero's theme!
 But as recently as episode 1, Peco had forgotten it.
 Now through flashback, we hear the original rendition through the voice of a child.

 The theme has been setup, reinforced, and reincorporated.
 But now for the real payoff.

 Up until this point, Peco hasn't had a definable song that was his own.
-His matches would highlight the theme of his opponents, and his slower scenes borrowed from the standard library of background score.
+His scenes either highlighted another character's theme or borrowed from the standard library of background score.
 This is the true payoff of the show.
 On the official soundtrack, this song is titled simply, "Peco".

 <video file="e10_peco_theme.mp4"></video>

 Hero Kenzan!
 The action zips by.
 The background and spectators, even the colors, start to fade as the two players become increasingly focused and wholly absorbed by the game.
-And nowhere is this sudden transformation as clear and apparent as the score.
+And nowhere is this sudden transformation as clear and apparent as in the score.

 Peco's theme is exploding with sincere exuberance.
 It's the same melody we heard from Smile earlier, but apply a faster tempo and interesting percussion, and it transforms into a spontaneous assault of sounds.
 Peco's theme is childish, with the squeaking flute and bells and whistles.
 Peco's theme is spirited, with the vocal ooo-ing and echoing and the occasional clapping on the beat.
 Peco's theme is solid and powerful, with the electronic drone to center the chord alongside the strong percussive beat.